jgrancell/turtleshell/README.md

 If you would like to try out TurtleShell, you can in one of two ways:

 1. Run the Docker container. `docker run -it jgrancell/turtleshell /bin/tsh`.
 Have fun.
 Enjoy the Ninja Turtles' default theme.
-2. Clone down this repository, move into the `src/` directory, and run `go build -o turtleshell`.
+2. Clone down this repository and run `make build`.
     1. Run TurtleShell via `./turtleshell`, which will run it as a subshell of your current shell.
     2. Alternatively, create a new system user, set that user's default shell to the full path of wherever you put the turtleshell binary, and then su/sudo/login to